 The Encore tangerine is available from spring until early summer.

 Encore tangerines are high in vitamin C, folate and fiber.
-They also contain amount of vitamin A, calcium and potassium.
+They are a good source of vitamin A, calcium and potassium.
 Tangerines are high in the antioxidant beta-carotene, and the flavonoids hesperetin and naringenin.